Rustam751/Rustam751/README.md

 - 💼 **Experience**: 3 years as an AI Team Lead at RevSolz Corp., specializing in data science projects.
 - 📚 **Research Interests**: Machine Learning, Computer Vision, and Robotics.
 - 🌍 **Languages**: Fluent in English, Russian, and Turkish.
-- 🎨 **Hobbies**: Playing piano and guitar, swimming, basketball, and exploring wine culture.
+- 🎨 **Hobbies**: Playing piano and guitar, swimming, and playing basketball.

 ---